-Contact the Dietrich Law Firm P.C., Acclaimed as a 10 Best Personal Injury Law Firm, if You Have Been Seriously Injured in an Accident in Buffalo, New York or Throughout Western New York.
+Contact the Dietrich Law Firm P.C.
+If You Have Been Seriously Injured in an Accident in Buffalo, New York or Throughout Western New York.

 Most personal injury claims center around allegations of negligence.
 To prove negligence, a plaintiff must show that the defendant owed them a duty of care, that duty was breached, the breach caused the plaintiff to suffer injury, and resulted in actual damages.
 However, a defendant’s assertion of an assumption of the risk defense alleges that he or she never owed the plaintiff a duty of care to begin with.
 By alleging an assumption of the risk, the defendant claims that the plaintiff recognized the risk of injury and accepted responsibility for any accident that might occur.
 If you, or a loved one, have suffered serious injuries because of another’s negligence, you deserve to be adequately compensated.
 Regrettably, if the defendant can prove that you were aware of the risk and still assumed it anyways, he or she might be able to avoid paying the compensation you rightfully deserve.